 Practical, honest discussions about getting internships, getting into graduate school, and career options with a PhD in astronomy or physics.

-Development of skills beyond research, like writing application essays or giving good presentations.
+Development of skills beyond research, such as writing application essays or giving good presentations.

-Discussing the real, and different, challenges underrepresented minorities may face.
+Discussing the real and unique challenges that underrepresented minorities may face.

 We navigate these discussions through facilitated seminars or panels and through informal conversations throughout the Workshop.